mvppoa/udemy-projectsinnodejs/README.md

 the application package.

 2 - Load up the modules you're willing to use by calling npm install --save <package_1> <package_n>...
-Here is an example: npm install --save express mongoose path body-parser
+Here is an example: npm install --save express mongoose path body-parser mongoose-hiden

+2.1 - If you already have a package with a few dependencies, just type in npm install.

 ###Usefull links
- http://bootsnipp.com/ -> Site to fetch bootstrap snippets to play with <br/>
+ http://bootsnipp.com/ -> Site to fetch bootstrap snippets to play with <br/> http://plugins.mongoosejs.io/ -> Site to fetch plugins for mongoosejs like (password salt) https://github.com/paularmstrong/swig -> Simple interface for node to interact with FE